Operational amplifier: Non-linear imperfections

-Slewing is associated with the large-signal performance of an op amp.
-Consider, for example, an op amp configured for a gain of 10.
-Let the input be a 1 V, 100 kHz sawtooth wave.
-That is, the amplitude is 1 V and the period is 10 microseconds.
-Accordingly, the rate of change (i.e., the slope) of the input is 0.1 V per microsecond.
-After 10× amplification, the output should be a 10 V, 100 kHz sawtooth, with a corresponding slew rate of 1 V per microsecond.
-However, the classic 741 op amp has a 0.5 V per microsecond slew rate specification so that its output can rise to no more than 5 V in the sawtooth's 10-microsecond period.
-Thus, if one were to measure the output, it would be a 5 V, 100 kHz sawtooth, rather than a 10 V, 100 kHz sawtooth.

-Next consider the same amplifier and 100 kHz sawtooth, but now the input amplitude is 100 mV rather than 1 V. After 10× amplification the output is a 1 V, 100 kHz sawtooth with a corresponding slew rate of 0.1 V per microsecond.
-In this instance, the 741 with its 0.5 V per microsecond slew rate will amplify the input properly.

 Modern high-speed op amps can have slew rates in excess of 5,000 V per microsecond.
 However, it is more common for op amps to have slew rates in the range 5–100 V per microsecond.
-For example, the general purpose TL081 op amp has a slew rate of 13 V per microsecond.
-As a general rule, low power and small bandwidth op amps have low slew rates.
+For example, the general-purpose TL081 op amp has a slew rate of 13 V per microsecond.
+As a general rule, low-power and small-bandwidth op amps have low slew rates.
 As an example, the LT1494 micropower op amp consumes 1.5 microamp but has a 2.7 kHz gain-bandwidth product and a 0.001 V per microsecond slew rate.